-France reacts to boycott calls; Erdogan ups Macron insults
+France says stop boycott calls; Erdogan ups Macron insults

 “The person in charge of France has lost his way,” Erdogan said Sunday.
 “He goes on about Erdogan while in bed and while awake.
 Look at yourself first and where you’re going.
 I said yesterday…he is a case, and he really must be examined.”

-The evening statement by French Foreign Minister Jean-Yves Le Drian denounced “hateful and slanderous propaganda against France showing a wish to fan hate against us and among us,” an apparent reference to potential reaction from France’s Muslim population, the largest in Western Europe.
+A statement by French Foreign Minister Jean-Yves Le Drian denounced “hateful and slanderous propaganda against France showing a wish to fan hate against us and among us,” an apparent reference to potential reaction from France’s Muslim population, the largest in Western Europe.

 Pakistan Prime Minister Imran Khan tweeted on Sunday that Macron chose “to encourage Islamophobia by attacking Islam rather than the terrorists” and “to deliberately provoke Muslims, including his own citizens.”